jeng/asm6502/src/cmdemu/README.md

 ## Usage

-To run the ascii version of the emualtor run `./cmdemu ../asm/matrix.asm` for example
+To run the ascii version of the emulator run `./cmdemu ../asm/matrix.asm` for example

 To run the compile and get an output binary file run